Portugal church sex abuse study: victims may number 4,800

 Bishops and other Catholic superiors in many parts of Europe at the time continued to deny that clergy sex abuse existed or insisted on giving little weight to the problem.

+Child sex abuse is a “heinous crime,” Ornelas said in a statement he read out later Monday, adding: “It is an open wound which pains and embarrasses us.”

+The panel regretted that the Vatican had taken so long to grant access to church archives.
+Permission came only in October, giving the panel just three months to go through written evidence of abuse.

-Pedro Strecht, a psychiatrist who headed the panel in Portugal, said it estimates the true number of victims during the period as being at least at 4,815.
-He didn’t explain how the extrapolation was made.
+Pedro Strecht, a psychiatrist who headed the panel in Portugal, said it estimates the true number of victims during the period under study as being at least at 4,815.
+That extrapolation was made on potential other victims mentioned by those victims who came forward.

 The panel is not publishing the names of the victims, the identities of the alleged abusers, or the places the abuses allegedly happened.
 However, it is to send to bishops by the end of the month a list of alleged abusers who are still active in the church.